Rare Disorders Month

 March is Rare Disorders Month

-Every year on Rare Disease Day (the last day of February), we kick off a month-long campaign to raise awareness about rare disorders and to celebrate our rare community in Aotearoa.
+Every year on Rare Disease Day (the last day of February) we kick off a month-long campaign to raise awareness of rare disorders and to celebrate our rare community in Aotearoa.
 We do this by calling on Aotearoa to 'Glow up and Show up for Rare' to show support for the 300,000 Kiwis living with a rare disorder.

 Ideas and resources for support groups to get behind Rare Disorders Month